edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 Important note, we used the New() operator here, which created the ship on the heap.
 If we wanted a stack version, we omit the new New and would use Invader 'inv = Invader()'.

-### Calling Update and Render

-As we are storing the invader in a vector that will also later contain the player, this vector cannot be of type Invader.
+As we are going to be storing the invader in a vector that will also later contain the player, this vector itself cannot be of type Invader.
 Instead, we need to use the base class that both inherit from - the Ship class.
 The way we have set this up, however, we can't create a vector<Ship>, as that would try to construct an abstract class.
 Instead, we create a vector of pointers to the objects!

+### Calling Update and Render

-Anyway, now we need to call the update function for all of our ships every frame.
+Now we need to call the update function for all of our ships every frame.
 Due to polymorphism this is very simple: as *Update()* is a virtual function, when we call *Update()* on a Ship pointer it will run the *Update()* function of whatever is being pointed to.
 In other words, if we call *Update()* on an item in a *vector<\*Ship>* collection, and the Ship object that is pointed to is an Invader, then the *Update()* function in the Invader class is called.
 If it is a Player object, the *Update()* function in the Player class is called.
 Got that?

 Yeah... this can be confusing, especially if you are new to this!
 Do your best to get your head around it though, as this is core to how much of game engines work.
 We have a collection of things we need to update in some fashion, so we iterate through that collection and tell each thing to do what they are supposed to. **If you are completely befuddled, please ask in the lab!**